 Four ways retail businesses can improve the customer experience to thrive in the age of instant gratification.

 Yet PwC’s Experience is everything survey found that only 49 percent of US consumers say retail companies provide a good customer experience today.
-That’s not nearly good enough to compete against the retail giants that experts say set the standard for customer experience today, among them, Amazon, Apple, Zappos, Nordstrom, and Warby Parker, for example, which all prioritize providing the best possible customer experience and have reaped the rewards.
+That’s not nearly good enough to compete against the retail giants that experts say set the standard for customer experience today.
+Amazon, Apple, Zappos, Nordstrom, and Warby Parker, for example, all prioritize providing the best possible customer experience and have reaped the rewards.

 To find out what retail companies can do to improve the customer experience, we talked to Theodora Lau, founder of Unconventional Ventures and former director of Market Innovation at AARP, and Annette Franz, CEO of CX Journey Inc., a customer experience strategy consulting firm.
 Lau and Franz have dedicated their professional lives to helping retail businesses understand the importance of the customer experience and taking steps to improve it.